- Cheapest non-owner car insurance companies in Wisconsin

 Non-owner car insurance in Wisconsin costs an average of $230, with Erie Insurance offering the lowest rates.
 Our analysis found that Erie Insurance is the best overall choice.
 Keep in mind that your age, gender and driving record play a significant role in determining your insurance rates.

-Shop around to find the best Wisconsin non-owner car insurance available.
-Use the tool above to compare non-owner insurers in your area.
+Take the time to compare options to find the best non-owner car insurance in Wisconsin.
+Use the tool above to easily compare non-owner insurance providers near you.

 Methodology